unjs/automd/README.md

 Your automated markdown maintainer!

 > [!NOTE]
-> This project is is erly trial stages!
+> This project is in the early stages and under development.

 ## JSDocs Generator